Skip to main content

 docker-compose up -d minio

-4. Create a bucket either through the webui or using the Minio Client:
+4. Create a bucket via the web UI or the client:

 mc mb minio/bucket